Interview with Safran’s Valérie Guénon

 As European Research Programmes Manager, participating to IMG4 was at the core of my activity.
 Well before the European Commission encouraged the establishment of Strategic Research Agendas, a group of ASD members took a forward look at aeronautics research and coordinated positions to prepare research projects.
 In 2000, the European Commission decided to launch ACARE, the Advisory Council for Aeronautics Research in Europe, to define the European aviation research agenda.
 They chose our sector to set a standard for other sectors because aeronautics already had a long-term and integrated view of their research needs.
 Coordination was the condition and driver of our success.
 This then led to the creation of Clean Sky and SESAR.
 Environment matters have gained a critical importance in the last five years.
 The ASD Environment Commission has been very busy with the Green Deal and Fit for 55 legislative package.

 ICAO also has increased its environment and climate focus.
-In this United Nations organisation, ICCAIA, currently chaired by Jan Pie, voices the positions of the global manufacturing industry
+In this United Nations organisation, ICCAIA (International Organization for Aerospace Industry Associations) voices the positions of the global manufacturing industry.

 Team work and contribution of all ASD members is necessary to address so many topics.
 The role of ASD and of its Environment Manager is key: to alert, coordinate, open doors for us to speak to decision makers, institutions and other stakeholders of the sector.